cjm00n/EvilSln/README.md

 Lazarus has shown us how to poison projects:

-- Make the project publicly available on GitHub, for example, [Active North Korean campaign targeting security researchers](https://blog.google/threat-analysis-group/active-north-korean-campaign-targeting-security-researchers/)
+- Make the project publicly available on GitHub, for example, [Active North Korean campaign targeting security researchers](https://blog.google/threat-analysis-group/active-north-korean-campaign-targeting-security-researchers/) (Just hide the backdoor in code)
-- Send the project through a social platform, for example, [New campaign targeting security researchers](https://blog.google/threat-analysis-group/new-campaign-targeting-security-researchers/)
+- Send the project through a social platform, for example, [New campaign targeting security researchers](https://blog.google/threat-analysis-group/new-campaign-targeting-security-researchers/) (Use `PreBuildEvent` technique)

 Then, guide the victim to open the project.
 Unlike in 2021, code will be executed when the project is opened, without any additional clicks or missing MOTW / untrusted warning dialog.